m0rph-1/m0rph-1.github.io/_posts/2019-12-18-Intro-ROP-DEP-Bypass.md

 0x1111111C retn
 ```

 This gadget "pops" two words off of the stack, and returns execution control to the memory located at the 2nd address (address of the next SEH).
-Let's observe some interesting happens on VulnServer after enabling DEP.
+Let's observe some interesting happenings on VulnServer after enabling DEP.

 ## Observing DEP In Action